szwacz/fs-jetpack/README.md

 `path` (optional) path to directory you would like to list.
 If not specified defaults to CWD.

 **returns:**
-Array of file names inside given path, or `null` if given path doesn't exist.
+Array of file names inside given path, or `undefined` if given path doesn't exist.

 ## <a name="move"></a> move(from, to)